Chatterino/chatterino2/README.md

 5. `brew install boost openssl rapidjson`
 6. build the project using Qt Creator

-If the Project does not build at this point, you might need to ad additional Paths/Libs, because brew does not install openssl and boost in the common path.
+If the Project does not build at this point, you might need to add additional Paths/Libs, because brew does not install openssl and boost in the common path.
 You can get their path using

 `brew info openssl`
 `brew info boost`

-The lines which you need to ad to your project file, should look similar to this
+The lines which you need to add to your project file should look similar to this

 ```
 INCLUDEPATH += /usr/local/opt/openssl/include